 Advise / Warning

-Restarting Panel if You Have a Bug
+Restarting the Panel if You Have a Bug

-If you find a bug, please send us the logs by activating them from "Settings & License" (button at the bottom), then reproduce your error and return to "Settings & License" to click on "Open Log Folder".
+If you find a bug, please send us the logs by scrolling down the panel, clicking on Settings & License at the bottom and ticking the Write debug logs box on the app screen.
+Then reproduce your error and return to the app screen to click on Open Logs Folder.

-Using "Source Settings" from the BRAW Studio Panel and from the "Effect Controls Panel"
+Using BRAW Settings on the BRAW Studio Panel and from the Effect Controls tab

-You should be able to use "Source Settings" in "Effect Controls Panel" and the BRAW Studio Panel in the same session without any problems (one time one, one time the other).
+You should be able to use BRAW Settings in Effect Controls tab and the BRAW Studio Panel in the same session without any problems (one time one, one time the other).